Louisville Cardinals: Cincinnati Bearcats

 Known more for an intense basketball rivalry and tradition, Louisville and UC have a football rivalry that has stretched over the span of five conferences from the Missouri Valley Conference, to the Metro Conference to Conference USA, and the Big East Conference.
 In 2013 it was continued in the American Athletic Conference.
 It is believed to be the oldest rivalry for the Louisville football team and the second oldest for Cincinnati, only behind the annual game with the Miami RedHawks.

 On the gridiron, the two teams compete for the Keg of Nails, currently held by Louisville as winner of the most recent game in the 2022 season.
 The Bearcats lead the overall series 30–22–1.

 Other rivalries

 Louisville also has dormant rivalries with University of Memphis Tigers, West Virginia University, and Marquette University, which have all been on hiatus.

+Olympic representation

+Louisville has produced 41 Summer Olympians and no WInter Olympians.
+Louisville-affiliated athletes have won a total of three gold medals.